DHTMLX/docs-spreadsheet/docs/api/spreadsheet_startedit_method.md

 ### Description

-@short: starts editing in the selected cell
+@short: Starts editing in the selected cell

 ### Usage